 Her incredible path took her from the Philippines to Mexico and the slums of Guatemala City.
 Sister Elena has been with the Sisters of Mary for over 30 years and is a very active member of our board of directors.

 Nicola has worked for World Villages for Children since 2009, and is the UK Manager.
 Nicola also became a trustee in 2016.
 Prior to working for World Villages, she worked at the House of Commons and in investment banking where she was involved in technology and operations management.
 Nicola has a BSc (Hons) in Business and an MSc in Voluntary Sector Management both from Cass Business School, City, University of London and is a certified member of the Institute of Fundraising.
-In her spare time, she is a regular volunteer and fundraiser for several local and national charities and Chair of the Institute of Fundraising Technology Group.
+In her spare time, she is a regular volunteer and fundraiser for several local and national charities as well as member and former Chair of the Institute of Fundraising Technology Special Interest Group.

 Collette has worked for World Villages for Children since 1998 (over 20 years!).
 She is Head of Administration and manages all our banking, gift aid and donation processing activities.
 Prior to working for World Villages,Collette was a Senior Executive for an Insurance Brokers in South London.
 She previously worked in Ireland in the Engineering Department for Leitrim County Council and PA/Administration for North Western Health Board in Donegal.
 In her spare time she enjoys the countryside, cooking, music, reading, visiting museums, dance and cinema.